syedasifraza/write_onos/README.md

 # write_onos
-This is a collectd write plugin for ONOS controller
+The write_onos is a collectd plugin that writes obtained values to ONOS collector service.
+This is written in python as python module.

+# Requirements